MSU-Libraries/colophon/README.md

 * A CSV listing of files to verify (the "manifest")
 * A configuration file of what tests to run (the "check config")

+TODO:
+* manifest contain expected files? flag to indicate file may exists or may not?
+* manifest contain expected file formats with expected attributes (resolution, bitrate, etc)

 ### How Colophon Runs
 Colophon will use a directory for maintaining the state and results of its work progress.
 Unless you specifiy a directory, it will create